harveyalison/Pynigma/README.md

 # Pynigma
-A simple model of the five whell Enigma machine, as developed for use by the Germam military during WWII
+A simple model of the five wheel Enigma machine, as developed for use by the German military during WWII